themarcelor/blog/_posts/2021-12-10-SRE-in-10-minutes.md

 SR monitoring is a good method to observe customer satisfaction.
 It can inform if a whole system, as its success and failures bubble up throughout its inter-service communication, is working as expected or not.

 The SR drop of a `service_name` can be used as an elegant approach to define the severity of incidents.
-For example, let's assume there is an entry in a service's inventory system that contains the following guideline: `SR < 99.9% for 5 minutes = *Sev 1*`, then On-Call engineers will know how to initiate the incident management flow through an easy and intuitive process.
+For example, let's assume there is an entry in a service catalog that contains the following guideline: `SR < 99.9% for 5 minutes = *Sev 1*`, then On-Call engineers will know how to initiate the incident management flow through an easy and intuitive process.

 Such guidelines can also offer some granularity, e.g., let’s say `shopping-cart-service` could face different ranges of SR drops within different time-frames, resulting in incidents with different severities, such as: